Miladbaf/CS412_Term_Project/README.md

 ## **Key Components**

-Data Extraction and Imputation: Extracted text from JSON files of ChatGPT prompts.
+Data Extraction and Imputation: Extracted text from HTML files of ChatGPT prompts to a JSON file.
 For IDs with missing text, imputed text from files with mode size.
 Data Visualization: Visualized score data to understand the distribution and identify null data.
 Question-Answer Pair Extraction: Analyzed chat texts to extract question-answer pairs.
 Questions started with "Anonymous" and responses with "ChatGPTChatGPT".
 Reading Assignment Questions: Extracted questions from the assignment.ipynb, specifically from markdown cells in the "source" part.